-(2) If a person's blood alcohol percentage is not less than eight one-hundredths, or the person is under the age of 21 years and his/her blood alcohol percentage is not less than two one-hundredths, or if a person is under the influence of any substance which when taken into the human body can impair the ability of the person to operate a motor vehicle safely, such police officer shall do the following:
+- (2) If a person's blood alcohol percentage is not less than 8/100ths, or the person is under the age of 21 years and the person's blood alcohol percentage is not less than 2/100ths, or if a person is under the influence of a substance which when taken into the human body can impair the ability of the person to operate a motor vehicle safely, such police officer shall do the following: - i. immediately and on behalf of the registrar take custody of such person's drivers' license or permit issued by the commonwealth:

-- i.
-Immediately and on behalf of the registrar take custody of such person's drivers' license or permit issued by the Commonwealth: - ii.
-Provide to each person who refuses the test, on behalf of the registrar, a written notification of suspension, in a format approved by the registrar; and - Immediately report action taken under this paragraph to the registrar.
+ii. provide to each person who refuses the test, on behalf of the registrar, a written notification of suspension, in a format approved by the registrar; and iii. immediately report action taken under this paragraph to the registrar.
 Each report shall be made in a format approved by the registrar and shall be made under the penalties of perjury by the police officer.
-Each report shall set forth the grounds for the officer's belief that the person arrested has been operating a motor vehicle on any way or place while under the influence of intoxicating liquor, or of any substance which when taken into the human body can impair the ability of the person to operate a motor vehicle safely, and that the person's blood alcohol percentage was not less than .08 or that the person was under the influence of any substance which when taken into the human body can impair the ability of the person to operate a motor vehicle safely, or that the person was under the age of 21 years at the time of the arrest and whose blood alcohol percentage was not less than .02.
-The report shall indicate that the person was administered one or more tests or analyses, that the operator administering the tests or analyses was trained and certified in the administration of the tests or analyses, that the test or tests were performed in accordance with the regulations and standards promulgated by the secretary of public safety, that the equipment used for the test or tests was regularly serviced and maintained and that the person administering the test or tests had every reason to believe the equipment was functioning properly at the time the test or tests were administered.
+Each report shall set forth the grounds for the officer's belief that the person arrested has been operating a motor vehicle on any way or place while under the influence of intoxicating liquor, or of a substance which when taken into the human body can impair the ability of the person to operate a motor vehicle safely, and that the person's blood alcohol percentage was not less than 8/100ths or that the person was under the influence of a substance which when taken into the human body can impair the ability of the person to operate a motor vehicle safely, or that the person was under the age of 21 years at the time of the arrest and whose blood alcohol percentage was not less than 2/100ths.
+The report shall indicate that the person was administered a test or analysis, that the operator administering the test or analysis was trained and certified in the administration of the test or analysis, that the test or tests were performed in accordance with the regulations and standards promulgated by the secretary of public safety and security, that the equipment used for the test was regularly serviced and maintained and that the person administering the test had every reason to believe the equipment was functioning properly at the time the test was administered.
 Each report shall be sent forthwith to the registrar along with a copy of the notice of intent to suspend, in a form, including electronic or otherwise, that the registrar deems appropriate.
 A license or right to operate confiscated under this clause shall be forwarded to the registrar forthwith.